mwat56/pageview/README.md

 There are only two functions you have to worry about:

-	// SetCacheDirectory sets the directory to use for storing the
+	// SetImageDir sets the directory to use for storing the
-	// generated images returning an error if `aDirectory` can't be used.
+	// generated images, returning an error if `aDirectory` can't be used.
 	//
-	//	`aDirectory` The directory to store the generated images. func SetCacheDirectory(aDirectory string) error { … }
+	//	`aDirectory` The directory to store the generated images. func SetImageDir(aDirectory string) error { … }

 This function must be called before any other one to make sure the generated images end up where you want them to be.
+The default is the current directory from where the program was run.

 To actually create an image you'd call:

 	// CreateImage generates an image of `aURL` and stores it in
-	// `CacheDirectory` returning the file name of the saved image.
+	// `ImageDir()`, returning the file name of the saved image
+	// or an error in case of problems.
 	//
 	//	`aURL` The address of the web page to process. func CreateImage(aURL string) (string, error) { … }

 The returned string is the name of the generated image file.
-If you combine it with the directory returned by `CacheDirectory()` you get the complete path/filename to locally access the image.
+If you combine it with the directory returned by `ImageDir()` you get the complete path/filename to locally access the image.

 Generating a preview image usually takes between one and five seconds, depending on the actual web-page in question, however, it can take considerably longer.
 To avoid hanging the program the `wkhtmltoimage` utility is called with an one minute timeout.